cliffmartin93-dot/brandstack-whitepaper/introduction.md

 # Introduction

 Introduction
-Modern companies invest heavily in building their brands — visual identity, messaging, and detailed guidelines.
+Modern companies invest heavily in building their brands, visual identity, messaging, and detailed guidelines.

 But in reality, brand consistency breaks down after delivery.

-Not because the brand is wrong — but because teams don’t know how to apply it.
+Not because the brand is wrong but because teams don’t know how to apply it.

 Brand assets live in scattered folders.
 Guidelines sit in PDFs no one opens.
 Typography, colors, and rules are buried in files.
-Templates exist — but are disconnected from daily work.
+Templates exist, but are disconnected from daily work.

 As teams grow, interpretation replaces clarity:
 	•	Different teams use the brand differently